Free Loan Calculator – Mortgage, Car, Personal & Student Loans

 How loan payments are calculated

-Every fixed-rate loan uses the standard amortization formula.
-Your monthly payment is fixed so that equal instalments cover both the interest accruing on the remaining balance and a portion of the principal, fully paying off the loan by the final month.
+Every fixed-rate loan uses the same standard amortization formula.
+Your monthly payment is calculated so that equal instalments cover both the interest accruing on the remaining balance and a portion of the original principal, fully paying off the loan by the final month.

 The formula